 How did the HHL Career Services support you during your studies and after graduation?

 Since day one, the HHL Career Services has provided constant support.
 On a technical level, the career services employees reviewed my CV and helped me become a strong advocate for myself with potential employers.
 On a personal level, HHL has been, and continues to be, very attentive to my career goals.
 They will often check in with me to discuss my post-graduate career moves.

 To what extent does your HHL MBA degree benefit your work as a consultant?

-As an HHL student, I was exposed to, and developed, numerous consultant-related skills.
-Not only did I strengthen my presentation skills, but I was also regularly involved with project and team management, as well as stake holder management.
-Moreover, by using HHL‘s case study method, I was able to familiarize myself with the wide variety of solutions and common methods to address business concerns.
+As an HHL student, I was exposed to and developed, numerous consultant-related skills.
+Not only did I strengthen my presentation skills, but I was also regularly involved with project and team management, as well as stakeholder management.
+Moreover, by using HHL‘s case study method, I was able to familiarize myself with a wide variety of solutions and common methods to address business concerns.

 How has your previous work in advertising influenced your work in consulting?

 In a sense, they are similar industries as both require working with clients from diverse industries on an individual project basis.
 An understanding of the needs of every client is fundamental.
 In addition, advertising requires a constant flow of creativity, strategy, and message delivery.
 These skills have transferred seamlessly to my responsibilities as a consultant.